Santorum scores easy win at Kansas caucuses

 DELEGATE FIGHT

-Santorum won 33 of the 40 Kansas delegates, and Romney the other seven, according to unofficial results from the Kansas Republican Party.
+Santorum looked set to win 33 of the 40 Kansas delegates, and Romney the other seven.

 Candidates need to win 1,144 delegates to clinch the presidential nomination at the party's national convention in Tampa, Florida, in August.
 Romney is well ahead with more than 400.

-Romney was also harvesting delegates in Wyoming on Saturday.
-He won seven of the 12 at stake, Santorum won three and Paul won one, The Washington Post said.
-One delegate was uncommitted.
+He was also harvesting delegates in Wyoming on Saturday, where he won five of the 12 at stake.
+Three delegates were still to be determined there.

-Although he was well behind in Kansas, Romney can take some heart from his second-place finish.
+Although he was well behind in Kansas, Romney can take some heart from his second-placed finish.
 His business credentials as head of Bain Capital private-equity firm in the 1990s impressed some.

 "I think the problem with modern conservatives ... they just say less government is better.
 I'm more interested in, 'Let's get the government to work better,'" said Jon Marburger, 32, a civil engineer from Topeka.